wwwild/CBC/README.md

  * In this event you must rerun the FTP for each file until it completes successfully; e.g.:
 >    build ftp_file  -Dftp.binary.mode=true -Dftp.file=ServerFiles/cbcsermMM.DD.YYYY.mp3
 >    build ftp_file -Dftp.file=ServerFiles/cbcmedia.html

- * Also, there are a number of validations (e.g. date, file name) done by the script, which can cause the script to fail, requiring restarting.
+Also, there are a number of validations (e.g. date, file name) done by the script, which can cause the script to fail, requiring restarting:

  * If the script fails with BUILD FAILED review the messages and take the appropriate action.
- * Also, the build could fail mid-stream - e.g. Windows update or by forced termination via Ctrl-C. In these cases it's best to be aware of where you are in the process as you may need to do some cleanup.
+ * The build could fail mid-stream - e.g. Windows update or by forced termination via Ctrl-C. In these cases it's best to be aware of where you are in the process as you may need to do some cleanup.
  * Unfortunately, specific details of all possible error scenarios and recovery steps are beyond the scope of this document; however, these are some guidelines that can assist in recovery (note that the commands below depend on cygwin being installed):
    - Enter the web page URL to confirm if the html page and mp3 files were copied to the server: http://cbcofconcrete.org/cbcmedia.html If the page shows up with your latest edits - sermon date, title, etc. - then you can confirm if the mp3 file copied successfully.
 To confirm the mp3 file click its `Download` link; if the file plays then it's likely OK and you're done.
    - If either file is not on the server - html page or mp3 file - confirm that they are on your local PC.
-In a Windows shell (or you can use Windows Explorer), in your CBC GitHub folder enter:
+In a Windows shell (or you can use Windows Explorer), in your CBC GitHub folder enter (dependent on cygwin, but you can do the equivalent with Windows Explorer by sorting by date):
 >      ls -1at ServerFiles/MP3s/*.mp3 | head -1
    You will get output like this:
 >      ServerFiles/MP3s/170416_0310.mp3